earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/how-to/2017-03-01-howto04-adjust-plot-extent-R.md

 ---
 layout: single
 title: "Adjust plot extent in R."
-excerpt: "In this lesson we will review how to adjust the extent of a spatial plot in R using the ext() or extent argument and the extent of another layer. "
+excerpt: "In this lesson you will review how to adjust the extent of a spatial plot in R using the ext() or extent argument and the extent of another layer. "
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['how-to-hints-week8']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-modis/adjust-plot-extent-R/